lew-kni/vue-3-simple-form/README.md

   - ✅ Desktop
 - ✅ Datepicker
 - ✅ Limit of Indemnity Dropdown
-- ✅v Allow deletion of insured items > 1
+- ✅ Allow deletion of insured items > 1
 - ✅ Print to console on submit
 - ✅ Form Validation (extra)